maheshrajanna/Openshift/README.md

 3. Replication Controller
     * Ensures that a Pod or homogeneous set of Pods are always up and available.
-Always maintains desired number of Pods ○ If there           are excess Pods, they get killed and New pods are launched when they fail, get deleted, or terminated.
+Always maintains desired number of Pods, If there are excess Pods, they get killed and New pods are launched when they fail, get deleted, or terminated.
     * Creating a replication controller with a count of 1 ensures that a Pod is always available.
 Replication Controller and Pods are associated through "Labels".